-We are an AHRC-funded project to extend classical-subject qualifications across the secondary sector.
+We are a UK-wide project to extend qualifications in Classical subjects across the secondary sector.
 Our full title is Studying Classical Civilisation in Britain: Recording the Past and Fostering the Future.
 This website has been created to provide a permanent hub for discussion, sharing and dissemination of news, information, ideas and resources which further the project’s mission.

 Far too few British children are educated about the ancient Greeks and Romans at secondary level.
 Studying ancient Greek and Roman civilisation, history, thought, literature, art and archaeology is not only exciting and instructive, but confers profound advantages: it hones analytical and critical skills, trains minds in the comparative use of different types of evidence, introduces young people to the finest oratory and skills in argumentation and communication, enhances cultural literacy, refines consciousness of cultural difference and relativism, fosters awareness of a three-millennia long past, along with models and ideals of democracy, and develops identities founded in citizenship on the national, European and cosmopolitan, global level.